foomprep/toolla/README.md

     """
     return x + y
 ```
-The format of the docstring is important.
+The format of the docstring is required.
 The first line MUST be a description of the function.
 Any remaining lines that contain the char `:` will be considered arguments to the function along with their descriptions.
 The `Chat` class automatically generates tool schema to be used in the API when you create a `Chat` instance.
 Simply pass in the functions you want to include as tools
 ```
 tool_chat = Chat(tools=[add])
 ```